swan-of-bodom/vimix-solidity/README.md

 ## Features

-- Very light and vim-like speed while writing solidity with important features from Remix.
+- Very light and fast while keeping all the core functionalities of Remix.
 Tested extensively with Solidity 0.7 and up to 0.8.9.

 - Hardhat compiling without having to leave the text editor, outputing errors in Vim directly.